 Hematologic – Dr. Mrinal Patnaik, MBBS

 Many individuals diagnosed with a Telomere Biology Disorder (TBD) have some hematologic manifestations, including asymptomatic cytopenias (i.e. low blood counts), symptomatic bone marrow failure, myelodysplastic syndrome, or acute myeloid leukemia.
 The screening, medical management, and treatment approach to these manifestations must be uniquely tailored to individuals with TBDs.
 Dr. Mrinal Patnaik, a Professor of Internal Medicine at the Mayo Clinic, Division of Hematology, has a strong interest in Telomere Biology Disorders.
 He leads multidisciplinary clinical and laboratory efforts to provide comprehensive care for patients with Telomere Biology Disorders.
 He is a fantastic resource to bring your questions to and to learn from.

 Diagnostics – Dr. Sharon Savage, MD

 There are important considerations in rendering a diagnosis of a Telomere Biology Disorder (TBD).
 Dr. Sharon Savage, Chief of the Clinical Genetics Branch in the Division of Cancer Epidemiology and Genetics at the National Cancer Institute (NCI), and Dr. Geraldine Aubert, Director of Clinical Development and Research at RepeatDx, are here to answer all your questions about TBD diagnostics from telomere length testing to genetic testing.
-Join us for a highly informative and resourceful family chat.
+Join us for a highly informative and resourceful Community Chat.